luismr/blueprint-prompts/typescript/typescript-vite-with-jest-and-react.md

-# TypeScript Project Setup with React, Vite and Jest
+# Create TypeScript Project with React, Vite and Jest

+This blueprint provides a foundation for building a TypeScript application using React and Vite, with Jest for testing.
+It follows best practices for React development and includes essential configurations and dependencies.

-Create a new TypeScript project with the following specifications:
+Key characteristics of a TypeScript React project include:

+- React components and hooks
+- Vite build tooling and dev server
+- TypeScript configuration and type safety
+- Testing with Jest and React Testing Library
+- Component-based architecture
+- VS Code debugging support
+- Environment configuration
+- Hot module replacement

+This setup ensures:
+- Type-safe development
+- Component reusability
+- Fast development builds with Vite
+- Comprehensive testing
+- Production optimization
+- Clear project structure

+The React setup can be extended with additional features and libraries based on specific project needs.

 ## Project Structure
 ```